Bicycle advisory council

 A bicycle parking space comfortably secures one bicycle to a designated bicycle rack.
 It is of note that manufacturers often over-estimate the number of bicycles that can actually be accommodated, based on the placement of the rack and how bicycles are secured to it.

 Hosting a bicycle-related event indicates to employees that your organization supports bicycling.
-Possible events include hosting a bicycle-related class, bike commuting forum, a commute challenge recognition lunch during National Bike Month, a free quarterly breakfast for bicycle commuters, a Bike to Work Day commute station, and more.
+Possible events include hosting a bicycle-related class, bike commuting forum, a commute challenge recognition lunch during National Bike Month, a free quarterly breakfast for bicycle commuters, a Bike Everywhere Day celebration station, and more.

 Bike buddy system